ForestAdmin/agent-nodejs/docs/getting-started/migrating/recommendations.md

 # Common pitfalls

+## Getting stuck

+If you get stuck during the migration, you can always contact our support team at [https://community.forestadmin.com/](https://community.forestadmin.com/).

+Feedback about any issue you encounter during the migration process is invaluable to us, so please don't hesitate to share it.

 ## Premature optimizations

 When migrating from a previous version of the Agent, your objective is to make sure that your old agent can be substituted by the new one.